-A posture trainer and performance coach, Brian Rossiter is skilled at working with clients of all ages, from children to senior citizens, as well as range of physical capabilities.
+A posture coach and performance coach, Brian Rossiter is skilled at working with clients of all ages, from children to senior citizens, as well as range of physical capabilities.
 He can build exercise routines containing wildly effective posture exercises that can be scaled to meet your abilities now and ensure you are in position to advance and handle more-challenging exercises in the future.

 With your Posture Exercises Method practice, you’ll get the best exercises to improve posture so you can feel pain relief and peak performance in every activity you engage in throughout your life.

 Get your life back and do the things you love with your Posture Exercises Method practice!